CASE STUDY:

 Single-use containers generated an estimated 1,440kg of waste each year at Moomba Festival alone.

-It was decided to introduce a reusable dish system at Moomba 2026 in order to reduce single-use waste generated by food containers.
+A reusable dish system was introduced at Moomba 2026 in order to reduce single-use waste generated by food containers.

 A New Approach with Bettercup.